dagelf/docker-cheat-sheet-better-newbie-intro-guide/README.md

 ## A better docker guide for newbies and even kernel hackers.
-###And a cheat sheet!
+### And a cheat sheet!

-IMO All the namings used in docker is wrong.
+IMO All the namings used in docker are wrong.
 Let me translate it for you, then it will instantly make sense!
 (If you think like me!)

-##Docker
+## Docker

-###image = Template!
+### image = Template!

 *An image is a template for a machine that ideally runs just one command.
 That means that a docker image contains a template filesystem containing all the files and commands needed as well as some metadata about what command or startup script it should run when it gets used.
 An image cannot be run!
 When you run it - it is called a container!
 (The images is in turn created by a dockerfile, which is the recipe for creating it.)*